OpenMined/syftbox/docs/send-handler.md

 3. **Response Processing**: Retrieves and formats response data
 4. **Cleanup**: Removes request/response files from storage

+#### Client-Side Response Flow
+1. **Application Processing**: Local application processes the RPC request and creates response file
+2. **Sync Upload**: Syftbox Client uploads response to cache server using normal sync upload operations
+3. **Blob Storage**: Response is stored in blob storage via the sync engine
+4. **Polling**: Client can then poll for the response using the poll endpoint

 ## 3. Technical Deep Dive

 ### Data Structures